 Light & Temperature

-It’s considered “cold-hardy”, but that should actually mean “frost-tolerant”.
+Black mondo grass is considered “cold-hardy”, but that should actually mean “frost-tolerant”.
 If you get hard freezes, your plant will suffer.
 The rare light frost shouldn’t do more than cosmetic damage.

 Water & Humidity

 While Ophiopogons have relatively mild water requirements, they still need moisture.
 With these, maintaining a consistently-damp soil is going to help keep them healthy.
 Consistent watering also improves flowering capability.
+However, they do not like overly wet conditions.

-It’s tolerant of humidity as long as there’s good airflow around its location.
+Black mondo grass is tolerant of humidity as long as there’s good airflow around its location.
 If it’s boxed in and the air is hot and sticky, it may wilt a bit.

-While black mondo will spread, its spread is very slow.
+While black mondo grass will spread, its spread is very slow.
 It’s much easier to divide off new plants in the spring.

 This plant seldom, if ever, needs pruning.
 Instead, remove dead or disfigured leaves as necessary.
 Pruning is wholly cosmetic.